bombichino/bombichino.github.io/README.md

 - Using Boostrap documentation, chose a navbar element.
 - Using Boostrap's grid layout, designed the basics of content, images, bio information, all to be filled in over time.
 - Left room for further design elements as time goes on.
+- Began incorporating contact form, not currently happy with host of choice.
+Will find an alternative for future functionality.
+Current form included as a placeholder; see pseudocode on contact.html